terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/use-cases/README.md

 - Query File: `add_remove_routes.sql`
 - Query Table used: `cloudaudit_googleapis_com_activity_*`
-- Description: This creates an alert when GCE Route is created or deleted.
+- Description: This use case creates an alert when a GCE Route is created or deleted.
 - Usage: The query doesn't need changes besides the ones described in section [General Usage](./README.md#general-usage).
 - Testing: Go to GCP console and create or delete a GCE Route.